Lachowiec-Lab/FlightCheck/README.md

 FlightCheck is very simple to use!
 Select the folder containing all the images from your flight and give a certain extension for the image data.
 If you have multispectral information, you can send just one band to FlighCheck.
 For example, for Micasense sensors, the files end in `*_X.tif`, where `X` is one of the multiple bands (the wildcard `*` means anything before `_`).
 So, if you want to use just the first band in the software, you can use `*1.tif`.

+You can access the application on [shinyapps](https://correrfh.shinyapps.io/flightcheck/).
+The difference is that you need to select files instead of folders.
+Because of that we also removed the filter for file extension.

 ### Contact